FriendsOfECMAScript/ReactI18nRouting/README.md

 There are robust solutions that they have become in standard solutions to usual problems in *React* ecosystem such as **routing** with *React-Router* and its all related packages.
 These libraries make our life more easy building apps but, what happens when we need to translate our routing system?
-In this case, we think that we need some other library over *React-Router* to join with any i18n system so, we have created the ReactI18nRouting.
+In this case, we think that we need some other library over *React-Router* to join with any **i18n** system so, we have created the *ReactI18nRouting*.

 This library aims to provide all the needed to make the internationalization of the routes as easy as possible.
-We truly trust in the **Single Responsibility Pattern** so, we have designed the library following the UNIX popular concept:<br>*DOTADIW, or "Do One Thing and Do It Well"*.
+We truly trust in the *Single Responsibility Pattern* so, we have designed the library following the UNIX popular concept:<br>*DOTADIW, or "Do One Thing and Do It Well"*.

 ## 📟 Install